Your travel expert

 Dinner and overnight in a charming lodge.

-Dinner and overnight at the charming lodge.
+Dinner and overnight at a charming lodge.

 Target birds: White-tailed Jay, Slaty Becard, commun), Plumbeous-backed Thrush, Ecuadorian Piculet, Blackish-headed Spinetail, Rufous-necked Foliage Gleaner, Watkins Antpitta, Pale-browed Tinamou, Henna-hooded Foliage Gleaner, Ochre-bellied Dove, Gray-breasted Flycatcher, Long-billed Starthroat